skmonir/mango/README.md

 'mango' is a CLI based task parser and tester for popular online judge 'Codeforces'.
 It supports the regular contest and gym.
 All of the functionalities of this CLI works for only C++ language.

 # Download
+Head over to the [release page](https://github.com/skmonir/mango/releases) to download the latest mango that is compatible with your system and os.

 # Installation
 Windows:<br>